Skip to content

 Neon.
 Synthesizers.
 Shoulder pads the size of carry-on luggage.
 You think you know the 80s.

-These 59 80s trivia questions on LearnClash cover music, movies, TV shows, technology, toys, video games, sports, and world events.
+This set of 59 questions on LearnClash runs across music, movies, TV shows, technology, toys, video games, sports, and world events.
 Van Halen’s brown M&M clause was a safety check, not ego.
 The first cell phone cost $3,995 and died after 10 minutes.
-Each answer explains exactly why it catches people off guard.
+Every answer explains exactly why the fact catches people off guard.

-Eight categories, three difficulty levels, zero filler.
-These questions are from our curated trivia collection covering 22 subjects with nearly 1,000 questions total.
+Eight categories.
+Three difficulty levels.
+Zero filler.
+They’re pulled from our curated trivia collection covering 22 subjects with nearly 1,000 questions total.

 80s Music Trivia Questions (1-9)

-MTV launched in 1981 and rewired how pop music worked within a single decade.
-LearnClash’s 80s music trivia questions cover the videos, the one-hit wonders, and the backstage facts that nobody remembers correctly.
-Players on LearnClash consistently mix up chart positions, band origins, and the real stories behind the biggest hits.
+MTV launched in 1981.
+Within a single decade it rewired how pop music got made.
+The nine music questions below dig into videos, one-hit wonders, and the backstage facts almost nobody remembers right.
+On LearnClash, players keep mixing up chart positions and band origins, and the real stories behind the biggest hits surprise them every time.

 1. What was the first music video played on MTV when it launched on August 1, 1981?
 (Easy)